 As a lifelong diver, Tatum wanted to make sure his structure had a maximum surface of clean cement to promote coral growth.

 “I thought a dome shape would work well and that’s how the idea originated for the SWARA Skull,” he shared.
 Last fall Tatum was thrilled to learn he was one of seven artists selected to construct their creations.

 As you can imagine, the materials and skilled labor demands for a project of this magnitude are huge.
 The SWARA Skull weighs approximately 5 tons!
 “I am so grateful for the community support I’ve received: an amazing sponsorship from BOTE Boards, and expert cement work from Cox Pools and Custom Plaster & Shotcrete” Tatum explained.

-Excitement is building for the sculptures’ late June deployment off Grayton Beach State Park.
+Excitement surrounded the official deployment off Grayton Beach State Park.
 Tatum reflects, “It’s so cool to think about diving the UMA in say, five years…I can’t wait to see who’s living in there.”
 Pretty poetic words from this now full-time local himself.
 We can’t wait to see who’s living here then too!